 These individuals recognize the power they have over these innocent souls well as most of them belonging to other cities and reached there in search of a better livelihood.
 Helpless, stranded in an unknown atmosphere without any familiar face, these poor souls have to sell themselves each night to have meals to eat.
 The young kids who are seen facilitating on the busy bus stand, cleaning buses, and selling food in the daylight – as soon as the sun goes out, are helplessly used for satisfying personal lust.

 Watch the Full Documentary Below:

-Not only these cruel men, who’ll lure these boys with false hopes and promises of a better future but in fact the authorities that have silenced the cries of these desperate for help children and our societal attitude as a whole is equally guilty.
+Not only these cruel men, who’ll lure these boys with false hopes and promises of a better future but in fact the authorities that have silenced the cries of these desperate for help children and our societal attitude as a whole are equally guilty.

-Set mainly in Peshawar, the documentary recorded responses of the victims as well as the abusers following bone-chilling confessions.
-It opens avenues of discussion that why the shameful practice still goes on in the society while rather than doing something, we are still in denial.
+Set mainly in Peshawar, the documentary recorded the responses of the victims as well as the abusers following bone-chilling confessions.
+It opens avenues of discussion that why the shameful practice still goes on in society while rather than doing something, we are still in denial.